-The wine collection in the wine cellar reflects the taste, visibility, and financial capabilities of the owner of the collection, although the money or the purchase value is not necessarily related to the quality of the wine.
-Searching for wines for the collection is a pleasure and exciting journey through wine-growing regions, wine cellars, and countless wine tasting, which can be experienced again at home.
-At the very beginning accept that no one has all the wines, so it’s better to make some compromises, make a plan and decide on the red thread of your wine collection.
+The wine collection in the wine cellar reflects the owner’s taste, visibility, and financial capabilities.
+However, the money or the purchase value is not necessarily related to the quality of the wine.
+Searching for wines for the collection is a pleasure and exciting journey through wine-growing regions, wine cellars, and countless wine tastings, which can be experienced again at home.
+At the very beginning, accept that no one has all the wines, so it’s better to make some compromises, make a plan and decide on the red thread of your wine collection.
 If you still can not determine at the beginning, start with a more “free” approach, and later you will tighten the conditions for placing wines in your collection.

 - You can have wines of all colors in the collection, but you can focus only on white or just on red.
-Some also decide on rose wines, which are not suitable for long aging, or orange wines that have become a real hit in recent years.
+Some also decide on rose wines that are unsuitable for long aging or orange wines that have become a real hit in recent years.

 - Even though domestic wines are already very colorful and diverse, you will probably have some foreign wines in your collection.
-The regionally diverse collections are most interesting, but nothing is wrong with a collection that follows your taste and therefore there are only wines from certain regions.
+The regionally diverse collections are most interesting, but nothing is wrong with a collection that follows your taste; therefore, there are only wines from certain regions.

 - Different varieties of wines provide the true richness and value of the collection, and this also involves colorful diversity and regional diversity.
 All wines are not found in all regions.
 Therefore a collection based on your favorite varieties is most desirable.
-Wines of the same variety from various parts of the world are proof of how important is climate and soil, or “terroir”.
+Wines of the same variety from various parts of the world prove climate and soil’s importance, or “terroir.”